rocktimsaikia/cambd/README.md

 ## Why

 This is a personal project I have been developing and using for a while.
-The reason is that the only dictionary I use is the [Cambridge dictionary](https://dictionary.cambridge.org/).
+Since English is not my first language.
+I often had to search the meanings of new words I encounter in podcasts or movies.
+Personally the only dictionary I use is the [Cambridge dictionary](https://dictionary.cambridge.org/).
 It has very concise and very easy-to-understand definitions.
-And I often find myself going back to their site in search of definitions of new words I come across daily, so I made this CLI tool to automate the process.
+And I often find myself going back to their site, so I made this CLI tool to automate the process.

 ## Features